StoicLoofah/my-nanowrimo-novel/novel/12_moving_forward.md

 "Carl.
 Marie," he whispered back and shook his head.

 Lindsay's eyes widened in shock, then immediately returned to a normal state.
 She scratched her head.
-"What happened?", she whispered back.
+"What happened?" she whispered back.

 "What happened," Carl said loudly with his head still down, "was that I was planning to go visit her at college for Valentine's Day, and the night before while I'm packing, we video chat, and she broke up with me."